xyproto/elfinfo/README.md

 Tiny program for emitting the most basic information about an ELF file.

 Can detect the compiler used for compiling a given binary, even if it is stripped.
-The following languages/compilers are supprted:
+The following languages/compilers are supported:

 * GCC
 * Clang